Preschooler developmentDevelopmental milestones record - 3 to 6 years; Well child - 3 to 6 years

 Elaborate storytelling may progress into lying.
 If this is not addressed during the preschool years, this behavior may continue into the adult years.
-Mouthing-off or backtalk is usually a way for preschoolers to get attention and a reaction from an adult.
+Mouthing off or backtalk is most often a way for preschoolers to get attention and a reaction from an adult.

 Safety is very important for preschoolers.

 - Preschoolers are highly mobile and able to quickly get into dangerous situations.
 Parental supervision at this age is essential, just as it was during the earlier years.